 In Australia, some of the electricity is made from renewable power sources such as hydro, solar, wind and bio energy.

 However you can also directly connect some forms of renewable energy to your home, such as though the installation of rooftop solar photovoltaic panels.
 Though it requires significant upfront and maintenance costs, solar energy provides a renewable energy source that can be used in your electric applications at home, and can offer long-term savings.

 Different systems have different benefits and disadvantages, and you will need to evaluate how these may impact energy use and cost in your home before making a decision.

 When considering how different energy sources will operate best during winter, there are several factors that will contribute to the energy mix you decide on:

 - Your preferences in terms of appliance style and features

 - Economic efficiency and energy star ratings of suitable appliances

 - Your preferences regarding environmental impact

-Looking to get the right mix in your home?
-Then take the next step today.
+Looking to stay warm this winter?
+Then take the next step today